nixpare/sorting/README.md

 # sorting
-A collection of modified sorting algorithms for Go
+A collection of optimized sorting algorithms for Go